koot-labs/telegram-bot-dialogs/docs/using-without-framework.md

 2. Install `symfony/cache` via composer
 3. Install a storage (to store dialog states between requests) `composer require psr/simple-cache symfony/cache`:
    - a.
 If you have Redis installed, you can use File driver (see example below)
    - b.
-See `RedisAdapter` example below
+You have Redis installed: See `RedisAdapter` example below

 File storage example.
 ```php